eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 #### Pros

 - supports all features listed in the [functional requirements](#functional) above without delegating their execution to external services
+- adding new credential schemas does not require code-level changes
-- it is open for extension to other protocols and credential schemas
+- open for extension to other protocols
 - make use of the following features which are already implemented in the EDC libraries
   - JSON-LD algorithms
   - cryptographic utilities, keys, signatures